♫ Building up to the larger point

 March Time Forecast: Breezy, 40°F. Not exactly cold and shitty, but borderline enough to justify idleness.

 American gun culture must die.
 Concealed carrying and assault rifle-style firearm wielding make no one a hero.
+No doubt, if you purchase PA-10 rifles it could make you feel invincible, but its better left at home for protection rather than being carried out in public.
 The situations render everyone unsafe because each gun possessed for self-defense exists as a Chekhov’s gun.
 Introduce it into the plot, it will go off.
 And people will die or suffer through physical, mental, and emotional lives in some ways worse than death.

 If Uvular has to strain a calf muscle** and endure a little windburn to change the way guns get sold and considered in his country of birth, he will pay that price.